JoinColony/ColonyFrontEndLivingStandard/architecture/Decisions.md

 Decisions is a feature that allows users to use the Governance Extension for proposals that don't interact with the network contracts.

-For example, if I wanted to use the Motions process to decide on which restaurant my team should go to for this Friday's team social, I create a decision.
+For example, if I wanted to use the Motions process to decide on which restaurant my team should go to for this Friday's team social, I could create a decision.
 You can think of it as an "arbitrary" motion, or a motion for anything, not just the standard suite of on-chain interactions.

 ## How Decisions Work